This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Bring a large pot of salted water to boil over medium-high heat.
-Add pasta and cook to al dente, according to package directions.
-Drain and rinse with cold water.
+- Bring a large pot of salted water to a boil over medium-high heat.
+Add the pasta and cook to al dente according to package directions.
+Drain and rinse with cold water until cool to the touch.

-- Meanwhile, slice tomatoes in half and cut Mozzarella into small, bite-sized pieces.
+- While the pasta cooks, slice the tomatoes in half and cut the mozzarella into small, bite-sized pieces.

-- In a large bowl, combine pasta, tomatoes and Mozzarella and the basil.
-Drizzle on the balsamic vinaigrette and gently fold ingredients together until well coated with the dressing.
+- In a large bowl, combine the pasta, tomatoes, mozzarella, and basil.
+Drizzle the vinaigrette over the top and gently fold everything together until well coated.

-- Garnish with additional basil and fresh cracked black pepper.
-Serve immediately or chill until ready to serve.
+- Garnish with extra basil and fresh cracked black pepper.
+Serve immediately or chill briefly until ready to serve.

 Notes